acse-sw5223/CompMath-ese/wrap-up.md

 ### 1.1 Norms

-A norm on some space is a function which assigns to every entry in that space a size.
+A norm on some space is a function that assigns to every entry in that space a size.

 - $ \| v \|_2 = \sqrt{v_1^2 + v_2^2 + \ldots + v_n^2} = \left(\sum_{i=1}^n v_i^2 \right)^{1/2} $, two-norm, Euclidean norm